 You may also like to listen to this interview with Rod Janz about contemplation on Hints of Gladness Sept 29, 2022.

 And this one, in which is about my new book as well as all three books in the Everyday Pilgrim series (November 2022) https://www.hintsofgladness.com/new-book-in-the-heart-of-the-beloved-with-esther-hisza

-Here’s a link to a video I did for Living from the Heart about Prayer
+Here’s a link to a video I did for Living from the Heart about Prayer in 2014.

 From 2006 to 2014, I worked part-time as the associate pastor of New Life Community Church.
 I oversaw local outreach, helped new people get connected, led a contemplative group that meets weekly, preached occasionally, and organized arts collective gatherings and our annual arts worship service.
 It was a princess job because I got to do what I enjoyed.
 But God called me to be less busy so I left that job December 31, 2014.
 We now attend St.Stephen the Martyr Anglican Church.

 My first career was in nursing, but I gave that up when Heidi was born.
 It wasn’t a fit anyway.
 I liked writing songs, stories, and poems for kids, and teaching Sunday school better.
 In 1991 I recorded Ride Your Dreams and performed at Christian schools and church events.